EvidenZ (BCDT) Price Tops $0.15

-EvidenZ (CURRENCY:BCDT) traded up 10.2% against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on September 19th.
-One EvidenZ coin can now be purchased for $0.15 or 0.00000475 BTC on major exchanges.
-During the last seven days, EvidenZ has traded 15.4% lower against the U.S. dollar.
-EvidenZ has a market cap of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
+EvidenZ (CURRENCY:BCDT) traded up 10.2% against the US dollar during the 24 hour period ending at 16:00 PM ET on September 25th.
+EvidenZ has a market cap of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
+Over the last week, EvidenZ has traded 15.4% lower against the US dollar.
+One EvidenZ coin can now be bought for $0.15 or 0.00000475 BTC on cryptocurrency exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.